-When I announced my wedding back in Jan, I got several requests asking me to share all the weddings details and pictures.
-So here is a complete walkthrough of all the rituals I had in my traditional Hindu Telugu wedding day with a detail explanation of every ritual and pictures 🙂
+When I announced my wedding back in Jan, I got several requests asking me to share all the wedding pictures and Telugu Rituals.
+So here is a complete walkthrough of all the rituals I had on my traditional Hindu Telugu wedding day with a detailed explanation of every ritual and pictures 🙂

-Our wedding was a 5-day affair with 3 major events: a bride/groom making ceremony, wedding, and reception and 5 mini events like Mehandi, Homam, Satyanarayana Vratham, etc. I always wanted a simple, colorful and a very traditional wedding that connected to our roots.
+Our wedding was a 5-day affair with 3 major events: a bride/groom-making ceremony, wedding, and reception and 5 mini-events like Mehandi, Homam, Satyanarayana Vratham, etc. I always wanted a simple, colorful, and very traditional wedding that connected to our roots.
 I am happy to say my wedding was JUST that.
 From the wedding decorations to wedding customs and procedures, choosing the wedding sarees, jewelry, etc. everything was conventional, and exactly how I wanted (apart from a few minor mishaps here and there).

 Without further ado, let’s get into all the rituals I had JUST on my wedding day.
 It’s a long post so grab your cup of coffee and hop on it!